legal update october 2022

 Solution: Know all employee notice requirements, make sure ownership is assigned to get them out, and use good tools and resources to get them done on time.
 Have systems in place to be able to show what was sent to whom, how, and when.

-Employer Compliance Mistake #7:
+Compliance Mistake #7:

-Not training supervisors.
-Supervisors need training in responding to complaints, handling requests for medical leave or disabilities, interviewing, selecting, managing performance, handling corrective actions, giving feedback, team building, keeping documentation, and handling terminations.
 What supervisors say and do can create a risk to your company, as they are representatives of your organization.
 Their decisions, actions, and inaction not only impact your potential for a lawsuit, but drive morale, engagement, turnover, motivation, and your overall work environment.

 Solution: Make sure supervisors are trained and skilled in all employment and people management practices.

-Employer Compliance Mistake #8:
+Compliance Mistake #8:

-Some organizations are unclear on what constitutes work time, especially in areas of breaks, arriving early, working late, meeting attendance, and travel time.
+Problem: Some organizations are unclear on what constitutes work time, especially in areas of breaks, arriving early, working late, meeting attendance, and travel time.

 Solution: Create clear work time definitions and practices to obtain accurate time worked records.
 Establish policies for handling non-exempt travel, breaks, and meeting attendance.

-Employer Compliance Mistake #9:
+Compliance Mistake #9:

-Not having a clearly defined process for how the rate of pay is determined.
+Problem: Not having a clearly defined process for how the rate of pay is determined.
 Some apply no logic as to how pay is set other than it felt right or it was what employees were willing to work for.

 The problem is this leads to potential pay discrimination against women and minorities.
 In addition, employers may be paying too much or too little with no connection to the market or internal equity.
 Your pay system may not be driving your desired results and behavior or allowing you to attract and retain the best talent.

 Solution: Establish a pay system with pay range minimum, midpoint, and maximum guidelines for each position based on market survey data and correlation with a job evaluation process that factors in internal equity.
 Have a process for assigning new hire offers, equity adjustments, pay reviews, and promotions.

-Employer Compliance Mistake #10:
+Compliance Mistake #10:

-Not keeping employee handbooks up-to-date with good policies and practices.
-Many employers don’t have a handbook at all, don’t keep them updated, or pull some copy off the internet and call it their handbook.
 A good handbook communicates expectations, establishes consistent practices, and allows for set decisions on important things like vacations, holidays, and handling of time off.
 Having employees sign an acknowledgment of receipt further protects the organization with evidence that employees know the policies, requirements, and resolution process.

 Solution: Create a good employee handbook and have it reviewed by a specialist to make sure you have strong policies to govern your employment practices.
 Evaluate your handbook at least annually and establish a relationship with professionals to keep you aware of needed changes.